 Although the two solutions offered in the video above can be a part of the puzzle involving back, hip, and/or shoulder pain, we do not often hear about back exercises unless someone is talking about posture.

-Posture or alignment are very important for your overall health.
+Posture and alignment are very important for your overall health.
 Yet another fantastic reason to work on your back strength is to help re-balance your muscular system and thus help promote a pain-free body.

 I would like to share the 5 best at-home exercises to increase mobility and strength in your back.